Olanike Adeyemo: Career

 From June 1994 to May 1995, Adeyemo participated in the National Youth Service Corps program as a Veterinary Officer with the Safana Local Government Area, Safana in Katsina State.
 She started her academic career as a lecturer grade 2 in 1999 at the Department of Veterinary Public Health and Preventive Medicine at the University of Ibadan after her master's degree program.
-In 2002, she was promoted to lecturer grade 1 until 2005 when she was made an Assistant professor.
-In 2008 she was made an Associate professor and in 2011 she was promoted to the rank of Professor.
+In 2002, she was promoted to lecturer grade 1 until 2005 when she was made an assistant professor.
+In 2008 she was made an associate professor and in 2011 she was promoted to the rank of professor.

-In March 2017, Adeyemo was elected into the newly created office of Deputy Vice Chancellor for Research, Innovation and Strategic Partnership.
+In March 2017, Adeyemo was elected into the newly created office of deputy vice chancellor for research, innovation and strategic partnership.
 Previously, she was the head of Veterinary Public Health and Preventive Medicine department.

-In 2020, during the COVID-19 pandemic in Nigeria, Adeyemo was appointed the Chairperson of the Oyo State COVID-19 Decontamination and Containment Team.
+In 2020, during the COVID-19 pandemic in Nigeria, Adeyemo was appointed the chairperson of the Oyo State COVID-19 Decontamination and Containment Team.

+Olanike was appointed by the Oyo State Government under Seyi Makinde as the Secretary to the State Government on 25 July 2023.

-Adeyemo is the first Nigerian woman in the field of Aquatic veterinary medicine.
-In an interview with The Punch, she described the manly nature of her discipline, described herself as not being woman-like, and explained that she gets along better with men.
+Adeyemo is the first Nigerian woman in the field of aquatic veterinary medicine.
+In an interview with The Punch, she described the manly nature of her discipline and said that she gets along better with men than women.
 She also explained that she got to the top of her profession through hard work, and gender has little to do with it.

+Other roles

+In 2011, Adeyemo was appointed an epidemiological and toxicological expert on the Joint FAO/WHO Expert Committee (JECFA).
+In 2012, she was named a Fellow of the African Academy of Sciences.

-Adeyemo is an executive member of the Global Young Academy (2013), member of the African Academy of Sciences’ Commission on Women in Science in Africa (2014-date), member of Mauritius Declaration on Ocean Sciences (2016), member of Nigeria Academy of Science Committee on Science Advice in Africa (2019), Expert Group of the High-Level Panel on Building a Sustainable Ocean Economy (2019).
+Adeyemo is or has been an executive member of the Global Young Academy (2013), member of the African Academy of Sciences' Commission on Women in Science in Africa (2014-date), member of Mauritius Declaration on Ocean Sciences (2016), member of Nigeria Academy of Science Committee on Science Advice in Africa (2019), Expert Group of the High-Level Panel on Building a Sustainable Ocean Economy (2019).
 Adeyemo is also a member of the Society of Toxicology, the World Aquatic Veterinary Medical Association, the Wildlife Disease Association, and the Nigerian Academy of Science.

+As of 2024 she is a member of the Steering Committee of the Panel of Experts (HLPE) on Food Security and Nutrition of the UN Committee on World Food Security.